 Photograph by Raunak Kapoor

 Different from other items in my portfolio, Halloween serves as an example of a comprehensive marketing plan to leverage notable UNCSA alumni—David Gordon Green, Danny McBride, and Jeff Fradley— returning to campus to screen their film for students.
-Shortly after the on-campus free screening for students, “Halloween” became critical and box office success.
-Creating marketing strategies around successful Film alumni helps to elevate the UNCSA brand and increase our reach and reputation in the film industry and in higher education.
+Shortly after the on-campus screening, “Halloween” became a critical and box office success.
+Creating marketing strategies around successful Film alumni helps to elevate the UNCSA brand and to increase our reach and reputation in the film industry and in higher education.

-- Feature story – a comprehensive look at the alumni visit, drawing parallels between the storyline of their film and their return to their alma mater
+- Feature story – a comprehensive look at the alumni visit, drawing parallels between the storyline of their film and their return to UNCSA

 - Alumni profiles – profiles for David Gordon Green and Danny McBride offered additional context and linkback opportunities